SYBORGS-Lab/Viscoelastic-Clot-Model/README.md

 # System Requirements
 ## Hardware Requirements
 This model only requires a standard computer with enough RAM to support in-memory operations.
+Code was run with 16 GB of RAM.

 ## Software Requirements
 Running the model code requires MATLAB R2021a or newer (recommendation).
 Install MATLAB according to MathWorks installation guide [here](https://www.mathworks.com/help/install/install-products.html).